Shuvsec/TryHackMe-Room-Writeups/Overpass2 - Hacked/README.md

 ## 'Overpass 2' is a great beginner walkthrough room containing concepts from Research , Analysis and Forensics.

 ## [Task 1] Forensics - Analyse the PCAP
+** Overpass has been hacked!
+The SOC team (Paradox, congratulations on the promotion) noticed suspicious activity on a late night shift while looking at shibes, and managed to capture packets as the attack happened.

+Can you work out how the attacker got in, and hack your way back into Overpass' production server?

+Note: Although this room is a walkthrough, it expects familiarity with tools and Linux.
+I recommend learning basic Wireshark and completing [CC: Pentesting](https://tryhackme.com/room/ccpentesting) and [Learn Linux](https://tryhackme.com/room/zthlinux) as a bare minimum. **

 ** We are given a PCAP file ``overpass2.pcapng`` by hints of which looks like we need to investigate packets of data using wireshark , so we fire up wireshark **

 ``wireshark overpass2.pcapng``